AIgen-Solutions-s-r-l/resume-parser-service/README.md

-# auth_service
+# Resume Service

 ## Overview

-**auth_service** is a FastAPI-based authentication service designed to handle user registration, login, and resume ingestion.
-It uses PostgreSQL for user data and MongoDB for storing resumes.
-The service includes the following main functionalities:
+**Resume Service** is a FastAPI-based microservice designed to handle resume ingestion, retrieval, and updates.
+It uses MongoDB for storing resumes and integrates with user authentication for secure operations.

-- User Registration
+### Main Features

-- User Login and JWT Authentication
+- Resume Creation
-- Resume Ingestion
+- Resume Retrieval by User
-- Resume Retrieval by User ID
+- Resume Updates

 ## Setup